daattali/beautiful-jekyll/_posts/2021-04-16-the-first-simple-planning-step-to-take-as-a-beginner-planner.md

 ## DOWNLOAD YOUR FREE PRINTABLE DAILY PLANNER SHEET: a gift for you!

 _PS if you’d like to get started on daily planning or step up your planning game, I created a free printable daily planner sheet for you that you can use.
-You can find it_ [_here_](https://mailchi.mp/367852d64614/free-printable-daily-planner-sheet)_._
+You can find it_ [_here_](https://mailchi.mp/367852d64614/free-printable-daily-planner-sheet)_.
+You can also find all of my printable planners in my shop_ [_HERE_](https://www.etsy.com/shop/simplehomemomshop)_._

 ![A picture of the free daily plan printable.](/uploads/planner-sheet.png "The first simple planning step to take as a beginner planner SHM.")